Deformation cones of graphical zonotopes for $K_4$-free graph: -free graphs

 It would be impossible to picture here the polytopes associated to the $243$ different faces of $\DCZG$.
-However, a lot of these polytopes turn out to be equivalent up to symmetries of the braid fan (\ie one it obtained from the other by permuting the coordinates and applying central symmetry).
+However, a lot of these polytopes turn out to be equivalent up to symmetries of the braid fan (\ie one is obtained from the other by permuting the coordinates and applying central symmetry).
 For instance, all $5$ segments $\simplex_e$ for $e\in E$ are the same up to symmetries, and all $4$ triangles $\pm\simplex_t$ for $t\in T$ are the same.
-After quotienting by these equivalence relations, we obtain the number of classes of faces per dimension:
+After quotienting by these equivalence relations, we obtain the number of classes of faces per dimension: $\overline{f}_{\DCZG} = (2, 6, 10, 13, 9, 3, 1)$.

 We can even quotient a bit more.
-Among the $6$ faces of dimension $2$, two of them are associated to parallelograms: $\simplex_e + \simplex_f$ for $e$, $f$ in the same triangle, and $\simplex_e + \simplex_f$ (which is a square) for $e$, $f$ not belonging to the same triangle.
+Among the $6$ faces of dimension $2$, two of them are associated to parallelograms: $\simplex_e + \simplex_f$ for $e$, $f$ arcs of the same triangle, and $\simplex_e + \simplex_f$ (which is a square) for $e$, $f$ not belonging to the same triangle.
 Hence, there are faces of $\DCZG$ associated to combinatorially isomorphic polytopes that are not normally equivalent.
-For a matter of space, we will draw the $24$ non-isomorphic polytopes that are associated to faces of $\DCZG$, see \Cref{fig:All_face_DCZG_two_triangles}. \end{example}
+For a matter of space, we draw the $24$ non-combinatorially-isomorphic polytopes associated to faces of $\DCZG$, see \Cref{fig:All_face_DCZG_two_triangles}. \end{example}